Halo Infinite

-Halo Infinite is a 2021 first-person shooter game developed by 343 Industries and published by Xbox Game Studios.
-It is the sixth mainline entry in the Halo series, following Halo 5: Guardians (2015).

-The campaign follows the human supersoldier Master Chief and his fight against the enemy Banished on the Forerunner ringworld Zeta Halo, also known as Installation 07.
-Unlike previous installments in the series, the multiplayer portion of the game is free-to-play.
+Halo Infinite is a 2021 first-person shooter video game developed by 343 Industries and published by Xbox Game Studios.
+It is the sixth mainline installment in the Halo series, following Halo 5: Guardians (2015).
+The game's campaign follows the human supersoldier Master Chief and his fight against a mercenary organization, known as the Banished, on the Forerunner ringworld Zeta Halo.
+Unlike previous mainline entries in the series, the multiplayer portion of the game is free-to-play.

-The game was intended to release as a launch title for the Xbox Series X/S, but was delayed in August 2020 after Infinites gameplay reveal in July 2020 drew negative feedback from both critics and Halo fans.
-Following an open beta release of the multiplayer component on November 15, 2021, coinciding with the franchise's 20th anniversary, the campaign was released for Windows, Xbox One, and Xbox Series X/S on December 8, 2021.
+Infinite was intended to release as a launch title for the Xbox Series X/S, but was delayed in August 2020 after its gameplay reveal in July 2020 drew negative feedback from both critics and Halo fans.
+Following an open beta release of the multiplayer component on November 15, 2021, coinciding with the franchise's 20th anniversary, the campaign was released on December 8, 2021, for Windows, Xbox One, and Xbox Series X/S.

 Halo Infinite received generally favorable reviews from critics, with some deeming the game a return to form for the series.
 Praise was directed towards its visuals, gameplay, open world design, soundtrack, and story.

-GameplayHalo Infinite is a first-person shooter akin to past Halo games.
-Players use weapons and vehicles commonly found in the Halo series, such as the Warthog.
-The game adds new abilities for player character Master Chief such as the Grapple Shot, which pulls him towards foes or retrieves items.